 Rosemary is most vulnerable to fungal disease during Winter due to cold damp soils.
-This highlights the importance of amending soils before planting with sand or grit to improve the drainage.
+This highlights the importance of amending soils before planting with sand or grit to improve drainage.

-For potted rosemary it is a good idea to transfer the plant to a new pot with potting soil that has around 20% sand or grit and 80% compost.
+For potted rosemary, it is a good idea to transfer the plant to a new pot with potting soil that has around 20% sand or grit and 80% compost.

 If the rosemary is in the ground then I recommend using a fork to make space in the soil around the rosemary (whilst carefully avoiding the roots) and sprinkling horticultural sand in the soil to improve the drainage without disturbing the plant too much.

-Proactive action is always best when it comes to caring for rosemary during Winter but by pruning back the frost damaged growth you can revive the rosemary for the growing season.
+Proactive action is always best when it comes to caring for rosemary during Winter but by pruning back the frost-damaged growth you can revive the rosemary for the growing season.

-Rosemary With Yellow leaves and Few Flowers
+Rosemary With Yellow Leaves and Few Flowers (Too Much Nitrogen)

 - Symptoms.
-Rosemary has foliage that is turning yellow with few flowers and a weaker aroma and less culinary taste.
+Rosemary has foliage that is turning yellow with few flowers, and a weaker aroma and less culinary taste.

 - Causes.
 Often caused by an excess of nitrogen due to nutrient rich soils or because of too much fertilizer.